-Last year, we all geeked out a little over Regina's brilliant appliance cabinet makeover.
+A few years ago, we geeked out a little over Regina's brilliant appliance cabinet makeover — and we still can't get over it.
 To solve the pesky problem of where and how to store food processor blades, she hung a magnetic knife rack in the back of the cabinet, popped the blades on there, and presto!
 An ingenious idea for keeping blades safe and out of the way of fingers was born.

 2. Hang pot lids.

 If we're talking about pesky problems in the kitchen, pot-lid storage has got to be near the top of the list.
 But if you have metal pot lids, this is one of the easiest ways to keep them organized and easily accessible.

 It's easy to forget that a magnetic holder can hold, well, anything that's magnetic, including items like stainless steel spoons, ladles, and other utensils.
 It's also a way to store those items other than in a utensil crock — great if you're trying to free up counter space.

 See the rest of the kitchen: Look!
 You Can Use a Magnetic Knife Rack to Hold Ladles and Large Spoons

 We spotted this setup in Eva Katz's kitchen, and had another epiphany: Of course a magnetic strip is the perfect way to store a Microplane, right next to the knives.

 5. Hang small items like keys or binder clips with notes or recipes.

 We have Better Homes and Gardens to thank for this idea, which uses a magnetic strip on the side of a cabinet as a catch-all for keys, shopping list pads, and notes and recipes (held up by binder clips!).